Bipolar

 You want five octaves, nineteen Billboard #1s, “Fantasy,” “We Belong Together,” “All I Want for Christmas Is You”?
 Mariah Carey.

-You want Nevermind, “Smells Like Teen Spirit,” the song literally called “Lithium”?
-Kurt Cobain.
+You want Nevermind, “Smells Like Teen Spirit,” the song called “Lithium”?
+Kurt Cobain — diagnosed bipolar in childhood, per his cousin Beverly Cobain, a registered psychiatric nurse who has confirmed the diagnosis publicly.

 You want the world?

 You want eight thousand miles of the American West mapped?
-Meriwether Lewis.
+Meriwether Lewis — whose mood swings Jefferson described and Kay Redfield Jamison later traced in Night Falls Fast.

-You want Rough Riders, the Panama Canal, the National Parks, a Nobel Peace Prize, a bullet to the chest that didn't stop the speech?
-Teddy Roosevelt.
+You want Rough Riders, the Panama Canal, the National Parks, a Nobel Peace Prize?
+Teddy Roosevelt — described by Jamison as “hypomanic on a mild day.”

 You want the paintings?